iibrahimli/battleship_project/README.md

 This will create battleship and tests executables in 'bin' folder and libbs.a static library in 'lib' folder

 ## Running the Game
-Game can be executed with the following command from the root folder of the project:
+Game can be executed with the following command from the `build` directory:

 ``` bash
 ./bin/battleship